Cruelty-Free Retinol That Actually Delivers Results

 ❌ Cons

-• Slower, subtler results than stronger retinol or retinal
+• Usually slower and subtler than stronger retinol or retinal products

-• Dropper packaging is less ideal for light-sensitive actives
+• Dropper packaging is not ideal for a light-sensitive active

 Check Price on Amazon